- Authority:

 - Department of Human Resources

-To establish a grievance procedure as a problem solving mechanism for University Staff with an expectation of continued employment who wish to appeal working conditions, discipline, layoff or dismissal from UWM.
+To establish a grievance procedure as a problem-solving mechanism for University Staff with an expectation of continued employment who wish to appeal working conditions, discipline, layoff, or dismissal from the University of Wisconsin Milwaukee (“UWM”).

 Grievance procedures for faculty and academic staff are set forth in Wis.
 Admin.
 Code Chapters UWS 6 and 13; UWM Faculty Policies and Procedures Chapter 5, and Academic Staff Personnel Policies and Procedures UWM Chapter 112.

 Chancellor’s Designee means an administrative officer with the authority to hear and adjust personnel and policy actions when they have been grieved through this policy.
-At UWM the Chancellor’s designee for University Staff grievances is the Employment Relations Coordinator.
+At UWM the Chancellor’s designee for University Staff grievances is the Employment Relations & Compliance Manager.

 Dismissal means separation from employment for disciplinary or performance reasons.

-Discipline means any action taken by UWM with respect to a University Staff member with an expectation of continued employment which has the effect, in whole or in part, of a correction of undesirable behavior.
+Discipline means any action taken by UWM with respect to a University Staff member with an expectation of continued employment which has the effect, in whole or in part, of a penalty intended to correct undesirable behavior.

-Grievance Procedure means the process through which certain working conditions, discipline, or dismissal of a UWM University Staff member with an expectation of continued employment can be appealed.
+Grievance Procedure means the process through which certain working conditions, discipline, suspension (including letters in lieu of suspension), layoff, or dismissal of a UWM University Staff member with an expectation of continued employment can be appealed.

-Impartial Hearing Officer means a grievance review committee established through shared governance, an arbitrator employed by the Wisconsin Employment Relations Commission (WERC), or an arbitrator from a WERC or UWSA roster of neutral decision makers.
+Impartial Hearing Officer means a grievance review committee established through shared governance, an arbitrator employed by the Wisconsin Employment Relations Commission (“WERC”), or an arbitrator from a WERC or UWS roster of neutral decision makers.
 At UWM, under the Standard Procedure, the Impartial Hearing Officer is the University Staff Grievance Committee.

 Just Cause means a standard that is applied to determine the appropriateness of a disciplinary action.
 The elements of determining whether just cause exists include:

-- Whether workplace expectations were applied equitably and without discrimination; and
+- Whether workplace expectations were applied equitably and without discrimination.

 - Whether the degree of discipline imposed was reasonably related to the seriousness of the